BenSouchet/cw-wizard/README.md

 If you have another method in mind let me know 🙂

 ## Security and Authentification
-Since Cardmarket Wantlists (wantlists) cannot be public this is required that you are logged in, so cards data can be retrieved.
+Since Cardmarket wantlists cannot be public this is required that you are logged in, so cards data can be retrieved.

 This is why you credentials are required in order that the script work, if you aren't confident putting you credentials please review the code, since all the code is hosted here on Github you can see and check that nothing weird is done with your credentials.